CavernCrawlers/CavernCrawlers.github.io/Runes.md

 # Runes

 It is believed by many that runes represent the language the gods used in the creation of the cosmos.

-Runes empower magic.
+This is the reason some believe that magic is solely the provenance of the gods and that mortal casters are committing blasphemy by practicing magic.
+Regardless of their true nature, it is runes that empower magic.

-Full spellcasters begin play knowing Charisma Modifier + 1 (minimum 1) runes.
-Hybrid spellcasters begin play with just Charisma Modifier (minimum 1) runes.
+[Full spellcasters](Glossary.md#full-class) begin play knowing Charisma Modifier + 1 (minimum 1) runes.
+[Hybrid spellcasters](Glossar.md#hybrid-class)) begin play with just Charisma Modifier (minimum 1) runes.
 More must be discovered in play.

 ## Rune List
 This is not a comprehensive list of every rune in existence.
+These are some that are more commonly known of by spellcasters.

 |    Name     |    Category    |    Damage<br/>Type    |    Symbol    |
 |:------------|:---------------|:----------------------|:-------------|